xdevelnet/AYKVMSBB/README.md

 ## Preamble

-Some day I was so freaking bored, that decided to chill out at one of most famous local forums named "linux.org.ru" - there I saw incredibly amazing stuff: few crazy (in good sense) fellows showed their programs to public with weird long acronym-like names.
-One of these guyz was parodying other one, so I decided to join that "squishy troll" party...
+One day I was so freaking bored that decided to chill out on one of the most famous local forums called "linux.org.ru".
+I saw there incredibly exciting stuff: some crazy (in good sense) fellows showed their programs with weird long acronym-like names.
+One of these guys parodied the other one, so I decided to join that "squishy troll" party...

 ## What is it?